 Support Services Facilities.
-Broach Hall is a two-story structure that houses many of the Baptist Student Union activities.
-The Johnnie Armstrong Gal-ry contains the Campus Store and post office.
+Broach Hall is a two-story building that houses many of the Baptist Student Union activities.
 Paschal Student Center houses the Office of Enrollment Services as well as vending machines, study areas, and recreational areas.
-Outdoor areas where students typically gather include a pier on the lake which features a lighted fountain, the Hearn Plaza, swings, and a waterfall.
+Outdoor areas where students typically gather include the Hearn Plaza, swings, picnic tables placed throughout the central area of campus, a waterfall and a pier on the lake which features a lighted fountain.
+The Palmer-Donnell House serves as a welcome center and as a venue for alumni gatherings.
+The Jim Futral Conference room, located on the upper floor of the Student Center, offers dining and meeting space for more formal gatherings.

 Food Services Facilities.
-The food services program at BMC offers students a variety of healthy, nutritious options.
-The primary dining room, housed in Ray Dining Hall, was renovated in summer 2014 and seats approximately 250.
+The food services program at BMC offers students a variety of healthy and nutritional options.
+The primary dining room, housed in Ray Dining Hall, was renovated in the summer of 2019 and seats approximately 250.
 Most student meals are served using the multiple serving stations.
 The Paschal Student Center, Coward-Martin Hall, and Fisher-Washburn Hall offer students options through vending services.
-Students may also purchase snacks from the Campus Store.
+Students may also purchase snacks from the Campus Store, located in Lowrey Administration Building.

 Athletic and Recreational Facilities.
-The College offers several recreational facilities.
-The College operates a Disc Golf course for use by students and faculty.
-The nine-hole course starts and finishes at the intramural field.
-Course layout as well as discs for use and purchase are available at the Campus Bookstore.
 Wilfred C. Tyler Gymnasium houses the basketball courts and weight rooms for athletes.
-As a result of a grant from Blue Cross Blue Shield Foundation of Mississippi, a Wellness Center was constructed in the summer of 2014.
+As the result of a grant from Blue Cross Blue Shield Foundation of Mississippi, a Wellness Center was constructed in the summer of 2014.
 This 7,800 square foot addition contains fifty different pieces of exercise equipment giving students access to a variety of physical exercises.
-The building also houses the Kinesiology department, including three faculty offices, a classroom, and a classroom/laboratory.
-The College's Blue Motion Health and Wellness facility features space for nutrition and healthy lifestyle classes.
+The College's Blue Motion Health and Wellness facility features space for exercise classes as well as space for nutrition and healthy lifestyle classes.
+Athletic offices are located in the Johnnie Armstrong Gal-ry and Simmons Field House.

-BMC's field of dreams became a reality in 2017, with the opening of the Sportsplex.
-The facility currently hosts baseball and softball and offers a golf driving range.
-Future plans for the facility include the addition of a soccer stadium as various sports become available through GROW BMC.
+Blue Mountain College's field of dreams became a reality in 2017, with the opening of our Sportsplex.
+The facility currently hosts baseball, softball, soccer, as well as a golf driving range and weight lifting facility

-The BMC Fitness Trail leads runners and walkers through the beautiful wooded area and campus intramural facility, allowing an eastward view of the Sportsplex.
-The 5.2-mile trail was funded by Blue Cross/Blue Shield of Mississippi.
+The Blue Mountain College Fitness Trail leads runners and walkers through the beautiful wooded area and intramural facility of campus, allowing an eastward view of the BMC Sportsplex.
+The 5.2-mile trail was funded by Blue Cross/Blue Shield Foundation of Mississippi.

-In 2014, the former gym located behind the Southplex residence hall was converted into an indoor practice facility for the baseball and softball teams.
+The former gym located behind the Southplex residence hall was converted into an indoor practice facility in 2014 for the baseball and softball teams.